PerfectlySoft/PerfectDocs/guide/Turnstile.md

 Datasource-specific implementations are available, which can be forked and extended as needed.
 They include basic JSON and Web routes for logging a user in, registering, and checking authentication.

-Turnstile "Realms" have been written for these implementations, as well as Session drivers.
-Web session persistance is handled via Cookies, and JSON session persistance is handled via header bearer tokens.
+Turnstile "Realms" have been written for these implementations, as well as session drivers.
+Web session persistence is handled via cookies, and JSON session persistence is handled via header bearer tokens.

 Documentation for implementing Turnstile directly is available via the [Stormpath/Turnstile](https://github.com/stormpath/Turnstile) GitHub repo.